jtreminio/oseg/examples/museum/sdks/ruby/README.md

 # openapimuseum_client

-OpenapiMuseumClient - the Ruby gem for the Redocly Museum API
+OpenApiMuseumClient - the Ruby gem for the Redocly Museum API

 Imaginary, but delightful Museum API for interacting with museum services and information.
 Built with love by Redocly.